 Each student participates in a required review with graduate committee members at the end of each semester of enrollment to evaluate work done, assess progress, and plan future projects and experiences.

-To complete the degree, successful completion of a minimum of 54 hours of graduate course credit is required.
+To complete the degree, successful completion of a minimum of 60 hours of course credit is required.
 The program is designed to be completed in three years.

 All accepted students receive full tuition waiver and an assistantship.